gantry/docs-old/Docs/wordpress/tutorials/creating_popup_login.md

 </form>
 ~~~

-Essentially when this widget is placed in a position, it will render the login form that we want to appear in the popup.
+When this widget is placed in a position, it will render the login form we want to appear in the popup.

 Step 2: Creating Login Button Widget
 ------------------------------------

-The link/button that triggers the popup widget will be contained in a new file that we will create named `loginbutton.php`.
-This is a custom widget that we create for this example and drop into the theme's `widgets/` directory.
+The link/button that triggers the popup widget will be contained in a new file that named `loginbutton.php`.
+This is a custom widget created for this example and dropped into the theme's `widgets/` directory.
 Create this new php file with the following code:

 ~~~ .php
 <?php